 A lot, actually.
-Lawyers can use marketing and business development content, like thought-leadership content, to call their shots like Babe Ruth.
+Lawyers and their law firms should use marketing and business development content, like thought-leadership content, to call their shot like Babe Ruth.

-They can use the content they create to begin directing their legal practice toward a new practice, a niche within their current practice, or toward a new audience they didn’t previously target.
+They can use the content they create to begin directing their legal practice toward an expanded practice, a new practice, a niche within their current practice, or toward a new audience they hadn’t previously marketed to.

 For example, let’s say you are a white-collar criminal litigator with a general white-collar criminal legal practice.
 But you want to handle cryptocurrency fraud cases.
 Or federal bribery cases.

-If you start writing blog posts and articles about cryptocurrency fraud or federal bribery cases, or about actions by federal agencies that touch on cryptocurrency fraud or federal bribery cases, clients and referral sources will begin to see you as someone who is knowledgeable in those fields and who must be actively practicing in those fields.
-After all, why else would you be writing content about these fields if you weren’t actively practicing in them?!
+If you start writing blog posts and articles about cryptocurrency fraud or federal bribery prosecutions, or about speeches given by prosecutors regarding cryptocurrency fraud or federal bribery, clients and referral sources will begin to see you as someone who is knowledgeable about those topics and who must be actively practicing in those areas of the law.
+After all, why else would you be writing content about them if you weren’t actively practicing in them?

-With that recognition will come opportunities to work on client matters in those fields.
-And those opportunities will bring with them more knowledge you will be able convey through your blog posts and articles that may boost your standing as a “go-to” lawyer in one of those fields.
+Once you are perceived as an authority in particular areas on account of the content you’ve published, opportunities to work on client matters in those areas will likely soon follow.
+And those opportunities will bring with them more knowledge you will be able to convey through your blog posts and articles that will boost your standing as a “go-to” lawyer in your desired area.

-They can call their shots by showing clients and referral sources, by way of the knowledge and wisdom they’re dispensing through their blogs, articles, and other pieces of content, where their legal practices are and where they might be heading.
+You can call your shot by showing clients and referral sources, through the knowledge and wisdom you’re dispensing via your blog posts and articles—or videos, podcasts, and other forms of content—what your legal practice is and where it is heading.